Only 70% of the 900 homeowners surveyed by the Wall Street Journal said that their garage gives them enough parking space.

 Also consider how much less it’ll cost to add a car lift compared to undergoing a messy garage expansion.

-If your 4 post car lift vs 2 post lift research has shown you that a 4 post lift makes the most sense for your garage, schedule a free in-home consultation with Garage Living.
+If your 4 post car lift vs 2 post lift research has shown you that a 4 post lift makes the most sense for your garage, schedule a free design consultation with Garage Living.

 Installing a car lift only takes a day.
 That means your garage will be a lot more functional and parking-friendly right away.